mnichols936/mnichols936.github.io/README.md

 ## Acknowledgements

-- Inspired by AJ Yawn's GRC Portfolio Hub and the need for practical GRC engineering resources
+- Inspired by AJ Yawn's GRC Portfolio Hub and the need for practical GRC engineering resources.

 ---